Interviews

 • Should I create and schedule interview days or individual meetings?

 NMS Interview is designed to allow candidates to book themselves into events.
 The events set up by the training site may be individual meetings or a full interview day.
 The only difference in NMS Interview between setting up an individual meeting event and an interview day event is the name, likely the duration, and how many candidates can book themselves into the event.
-Each training site must decide for themselves whether they want candidates to book individual meetings or an interview day.
+Each training site must decide for itself whether it wants candidates to book individual meetings or an interview day.

 Interview day:

-Most training sites in the pilot used NMS Interview to have candidates book interview days.
-Once the candidates selected their preferred interview day, the program created an itinerary and sent it to each candidate, outside of the system.
+Some training sites use NMS Interview to have candidates book interview days.
+Once the candidates selected their preferred interview day, the program created an itinerary (offline, outside of the system) and either:

 If your interviews involve multiple events on the same day where candidates are occupied for most of the day, or if there is a specific sequence or rotational set of interviews that must take place on the same day, booking an interview day is an easy way to block the necessary time with the candidate that is needed to complete the different meetings.
 Creating an interview day may be simpler for the training site to setup and for the candidates to schedule.

-However, your training site would still need to put in the effort to manually assign the candidates booked on each day to their individual meetings and send an itinerary to each candidate.
+However, your training site would still need to put in the effort to manually assign the candidates booked on each day to their individual meetings and share thay information with candidates.
 Furthermore, this approach may reduce the flexibility for candidates to exercise control over their schedules.

 Individual meetings: